fmalina/revisions-blocl/activism/signals.md

 Economics is not actually about numbers.
 Economics is about human behaviour too.

 “In evaluating people you look for three qualities: integrity, intelligence and energy.
-And if you don’t have the first the other two will kill you.”
+And if you don't have the first the other two will kill you.”

 Still, there are always those who long to “check out” of the world economy.
 This instinct underpins all those who rail against globalisation and the market